-- Act as a contact person for NERT members in your neighborhood. - Maintain current list of NERT graduates in your area5 and provide updates to the Program Office. - Provide NERT graduates in your neighborhood with information updates from the Program Office. - Organize team meetings and activities, seeking assistance from team members in planning and carrying out activities.6 - Participate in San Francisco NERT drills, advanced training classes, and other events as time permits, and encourage team members to join you. - Attend quarterly leadership meetings or send a representative. - Encourage non-NERT neighbors to take NERT training. - Help set up and staff the NERT staging area in your neighborhood after a catastrophic incident, if you are safe and able to do so.
+- Act as a contact person for NERT members in your neighborhood. - A list of graduates will be provided to you.
+Maintain current list of NERT graduates in your area and provide updates to the Program Office. - Provide NERT graduates in your neighborhood with information updates from the Program Office. - Organize team meetings and activities, seeking assistance from team members in planning and carrying out activities. - Participate in San Francisco NERT drills, advanced training classes, and other events as time permits, and encourage team members to join you. - Attend quarterly meetings or send a representative. - Encourage non-NERT neighbors to take NERT training. - Assist with preparedness education in the neighborhood with assistance from your team. - Help set up and staff the NERT staging area in your neighborhood after a catastrophic incident, if you are safe and able to do so.